osoner/countly-documentation/installation/countly-server-installation.md

+# Server installation

+### Requirements

 Countly can be installed on Ubuntu Linux, running 10.04 LTS, 11.10 or 12.04 LTS.
+We highly recommend that you use a dedicated VPS for Countly.
+By default, Node.js (the web server Countly needs) need to run on port 80, so make sure this port is free, i.e Apache is not running.

-We will not be talking about securing our web server in this article (disabling root ssh, private keys, closing default ports etc.) for the sake of keeping things focused.
+In this article, we will not be talking about securing your web server, like disabling root ssh, private keys, closing default ports etc. for the sake of keeping things focused.

 **IMPORTANT NOTE: ** Easy installation script provided inside countly-server-v12.12.zip (countly/bin/coountly.install.sh) takes care of all the steps listed below.
 We strongly suggest you use that script instead.